Esri/dynamic-situational-awareness-qt/doc/index.md

 ## Supported platforms

-DSA-Vehicle and DSA-Handheld can be built to run on all platforms supported by [ArcGIS Runtime SDK for Qt]:  Android, Windows, iOS, Linux and macOS.
+DSA-Vehicle and DSA-Handheld can be built to run on all platforms supported by [ArcGIS Runtime SDK for Qt]:  Android, Windows, iOS, Linux, and macOS.
 The message simulator, a testing tool, may be built for Windows, Linux and macOS.

 # Overview